 For an applicant being trained by CFI Sport Pilot Flight Instructor operating under Part 61 Subpart K:

-20 of the total 40 hours “flight time” requirement may be applied to a private pilot certificate.
+20 of the total 40 hours “flight time” requirement may be applied to a private pilot certificate without any restrictions or stipulations.

 This is a little different for WSC trikes so see WSC Trike Private for details.